-The Administrator, if not the primary service provider, is required to enter into an MOU or other formal agreement with Partnering Service Provider(s) to make services available to Participants.
+The Administrator, if not the primary service provider, is required to enter into a memorandum of understanding (MOU) or other formal agreement with Partnering Service Provider(s) to make services available to Participants.
 The MOU between the Administrator and their Partnering Service Provider(s) should outline how the activities described in the Administrator's Program Summary will be performed on the local level and include an estimated number of households to be served.
 An MOU ensuring service provisions must remain in effect during the term of the Grant Contract Agreement.
-Any changes in the MOU must be communicated to Minnesota Housing at least 60 days prior to the change.
+Any changes in the MOU must be approved by Minnesota Housing in writing at least 60 days prior to the change.
+Approval will be at Minnesota Housing's sole discretion.